-SARRC's research brings together methods and scientists in an effort to gain greater understanding of possible causes of autism, identify better treatments, and learn, as well as educate others, about how to improve the quality of life for those affected by ASD and their families.
-Additionally, nearly all of our active studies provide compensation or travel reimbursement for families.
+SARRC’s research program brings together scientists, research methods, and stakeholders to gain a better understanding of possible causes of autism, identify better treatments, and educate others about how to improve the quality of life for those impacted by ASD and their families.

 Current studies and pharmaceutical trials with openings

 Aging & Autism Study

 In partnership with Barrow Neurological Institute (BNI), SARRC is studying the aging process of individuals with ASD.
 SARRC is recruiting participants with a diagnosis of ASD and without ASD including men and women ages 26-70 and 18-70 years old.
 Participants are asked to complete an evaluation at SARRC and then undergo an FMRI scan at BNI.
 During the scan, participants will complete tasks related to memory and thinking.
 For more information, contact 602.218.8184.

 Autism and Mindfulness Intervention

 Adults with ASD often experience depression and anxiety symptoms which can affect quality of life.
 Participants will attend 8 weekly sessions involving stress-reduction education and social support that have reduced depression in adults with ASD.
 Our research aims to understand brain functioning before and after stress-reduction classes to help us better understand how symptom improvements relate to brain functioning in adults with ASD.
 This study is open to all adults, ages 18 and older, with autism.
 To learn more about this study or to enroll, contact the Autism Brain Aging Lab at 480.727.3970.